spider-rs/spider/spider/README.md

 1. `full_resources`: Enables gathering all content that relates to the domain like css,jss, and etc.
 1. `serde`: Enables serde serialization support.
 1. `socks`: Enables socks5 proxy support.
+1. `fs`: Enables storing resources to disk for parsing (may greatly increases performance at the cost of temp storage).
+Enabled by default.

 ### Regex Blacklisting